Our Divorce and Custody Attorneys have over 80 years combined experience

 High Conflict Child Custody Attorneys in Phoenix

-The experienced child custody attorneys at The Sampair Group represent individuals throughout the Valley with locations in Surprise, Glendale and Mesa.
+The experienced child custody attorneys at The Sampair Group represent individuals throughout the Valley with locations in Glendale and Mesa.

 If you need legal representation in a family law dispute, The Sampair Group can help.
 Please feel free to call 602-456-2997, or send us an e-mail to schedule a FREE initial consultation.